User's Guide to the Mount Angel Abbey Library

 Personnel at the circulation desk can answer many questions.
 A reference librarian are available to assist patrons with more detailed research needs.
 The reference librarian's desk is located on the east side of the circulation area.

 Mount Angel Abbey Library is protected by electronic security systems.
 All who enter the library should exit through the security gate.
 Please do not open any outside door except the front one and please avoid entering staff areas.
-Please allow circulation staff to check packs before entering and leaving the library.

 When checking out materials, place them on the circulation desk near the check-out terminal.
 Circulation staff will enter the needed data on the computer and stamp the material with the due date.